ikramsab/AdvancedDatabase-Lab4/README.md

 ```
 You might be wondering why we are using the args array.
 Well, it's because we want to be able to change the url, username and password without having to change the code.
 This way, we can use the same code for different databases.

-Also, you might get an error because in for some, the password might be empty.
+Also, you might get an error because for some, the password might be empty.
 To fix this, you can add the following line :
 ```sh
 if (args.length == 2) {
             args = Arrays.copyOf(args, 3);